-Reading Pride Celebration and the Greater Reading Convention and Visitors Bureau wish to take this opportunity to welcome our LGBTQA+ visitors, conventioneers and/or potential residents to explore the various wonders of Greater Reading.
+Reading Pride Celebration and Pennsylvania’s Americana Region (formerly known as the Greater Reading Convention and Visitors Bureau} wish to take this opportunity to welcome our LGBTQ+ visitors, conventioneers and/or potential residents to explore the various wonders of Greater Reading.

-Check out our Resources page to find the businesses and organizations that have pledged their service to LGBTA consumers and workplace equality to their employees.
+Check out our Resources page to find the businesses and organizations that have pledged their service to LGBTQA+ consumers and workplace equality to their employees.